archiewald/archiewald.github.io/_posts/2020-11-15-awesome-bookmarks.md

 main();
 ```

 Few things happen here.
-Since most of node api was built when promises were not available yet, typically it uses callbacks to handle asynchronous operations which results in hardly maintainable code because of [callback hell](http://callbackhell.com/).
+Since most of the node api was built when promises were not available yet, typically it uses callbacks to handle asynchronous operations which results in hardly maintainable code because of [callback hell](http://callbackhell.com/).
 That's why we wrap it with, builtin as well, `util.promisify()`.
 It's doing a great job transforming a callback style `(err, value) => ...` function into a version that returns a promise.

 Interestingly, there is a `util.callbackify()` function available as well, if you need one :)